-Ensuring a Sustainable Water Supply for Yuba County
+Ensuring a sustainable water supply for Yuba County

 Providing reliable surface water to local farms and ranches is one of the primary reasons Yuba Water Agency exists.
-Each year, Yuba Water Agency supplies about 260,000 acre-feet of water to eight local water districts, known as the member units.
-Those districts, which convey water supplies to Yuba County farmers and ranchers.
+Each year, Yuba Water supplies about 260,000 acre-feet of water to eight local water districts, known as member units, which convey water to Yuba County farmers and ranchers.
 Yuba Water is a wholesale water supplier; it does not provide residential water service.